 During film school, Jakob travelled to Vissarion’s spiritual community in central Siberia to film the silent 16mm documentary ‘13, 14, 15’ which premiered on 35mm at IDFA 2009 and won Best Student Film in Arceuil Film Festival, France.

 Jakob graduated from ZeLIG Film School (Italy, 2007-2010) with distinction.
-His diploma films ‘Beyond The Sea’ and ‘Guanape Sur’ – received invitations to over 50 film festivals including Camerimage (Nominee – Golden Frog) and IDFA.
-It went on to win prices in San Sebastian, the IDA Award, Silver Docs, i. a., including a few prizes for best cinematography.
+His diploma films ‘Beyond The Sea’ by Veronika Kaserer and ‘Guanape Sur’ by Janos Richter – received invitations to over 50 film festivals including Camerimage (Nominee – Golden Frog) and IDFA.
+It went on to win prices in San Sebastian, the IDA Award, Silver Docs, i. a., including a few prices for best cinematography.